opentofu/tofu-ls/docs/USAGE.md

 There are various other ways to install `lsp-mode` and they are documented [here.](https://emacs-lsp.github.io/lsp-mode/page/installation/#installation)

-The `lsp-mode` language client for Terraform supports various features like semantic tokens, code lens for references etc. There is more detailed documentation [here](https://emacs-lsp.github.io/lsp-mode/page/lsp-terraform-ls/).
+The `lsp-mode` language client for OpenTofu supports various features like semantic tokens, code lens for references etc. There is more detailed documentation [here](https://emacs-lsp.github.io/lsp-mode/page/lsp-terraform-ls/).